 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you, as well as any information we receive in the future.
-We will make a copy of the current Notice easily available by posting at all of our hospitals, outpatient facilities and network physicians' offices.
+We will make a copy of the current Notice easily available by posting at all of our hospitals, outpatient facilities and Crozer Health Medical Group physician offices.
 On the first page, in the top right-hand corner, the Notice will contain the effective date.
-In addition, each time you register for treatment at or are admitted to any of the Health System's hospitals, outpatient facilities or physician practices, we will make a copy of the current Notice available to you upon your request.
+In addition, each time you register for treatment at or are admitted to any of the Crozer Health’s hospitals, outpatient facilities or physician practices, we will make a copy of the current Notice available to you upon your request.

-If you believe your privacy rights have been violated, you may file a complaint with the Health System or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the Health System, contact the Health System Privacy Officer at 1-844-763-8442 or in writing at the address listed below.
+If you believe your privacy rights have been violated, you may file a complaint with the Crozer Health or with the Secretary of the Department of Health and Human Services.
+To file a complaint with the Crozer Health, contact the Crozer Health Privacy Officer at 1-844-763-8442 or in writing at the address listed below.
 All complaints should be submitted within 180 days of when you knew or should have known of the suspected violation.

 To file a complaint or with the federal Secretary of the Department of Health and Human Services, use the following address.

 US Department of Health and Human Services